giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 ## Updating the FSTs

-As of November 2024, all FSTs running on the server are the ones from apertium nightly.
+As of September 2026, all FSTs running on the server (except for sanj.oahpa.no) are the ones from Apertium nightly.
 They are updated through the operating system's usual update mechanics, namely:

 ```